Guam logs 3 more COVID-related deaths - Saipan Tribune

 Tag: Guam

-The 225th was a partially vaccinated 62-year-old female with underlying health conditions.
-She tested positive for COVID-19 on Oct.
-13 and was pronounced dead on arrival at GRMC on Oct.
-13.
+The 229th was an unvaccinated 72-year-old female with underlying health conditions.
+She tested positive on Oct.
+12 and was pronounced dead at GMH on Oct.
+25.

-The 226th was an unvaccinated 53-year-old male with underlying health conditions.
-He tested positive for COVID-19 on Oct.
-5 and was pronounced dead at GRMC on Oct.
-19.
+The 230th was a partially vaccinated 96-year-old female with underlying health conditions.
+She tested positive on Oct.
+15 and was pronounced dead on arrival at GMH on Oct.
+26.

-JIC also reported that, as of Tuesday, 50 individuals in Guam are hospitalized for COVID-19, the JIC also reported.
+Guam Gov. Lou Leon Guerrero offered her condolences and said that seeing more of the Guam community lose their lives to COVID-19 “is a stark reminder that this is not ‘just the flu.’”

+“To their family and friends, our thoughts and prayers are with you during this difficult time.
+The notice of other members of our community lost while battling this virus is a stark reminder that this is not ‘just the flu.’
+Protect yourselves against this deadly virus by getting vaccinated and taking precautions seriously.
+Let’s not let our guard down,” she said.